 Step 6: Simplify You Name Change with MissNowMrs

-The typical name change takes approximately 13 hours.
-That’s 13 hours of newlywed life spent searching for forms, reading fine print, manually completing forms, and then figuring out what order to file them in (which is state-specific) and which offices you need to file them at.
-It’s a super un-fun process.
+Name change typically takes 13 hours.
+That’s 13 hours of your newlywed life spent searching for forms, reading fine print, manually completing forms, and then figuring out what order to file them in (which is state-specific.)
+You will also need to research which offices you need to file each form at.
+It’s a super unfun process.

-Fortunately, you can use the MissNowMrs App or online name change service to streamline your name change.
+Fortunately, the MissNowMrs App and online name change service can streamline your name change.
 We automate all the tedious repetitive parts of the name change process saving our clients over 13 hours of stress.

 So, if you’re thinking about changing your name after marriage in North Carolina, the MissNowMrs app, service, and name change experts are at your service!